ibm-cloud-docs/dr-automation-powervs/ha-command-reference.md

 ### `ibmcloud power-hadr powerhasm agent download-status`
 {: #power-hadr-cli-agent-download-status-command}

-Returns the current status of the job associated with a PowerHA agent file download.
-It indicates whether the download job is in running, completed, or failed, along with relevant metadata such as job ID, Job creation time and last updated time.
+Returns the current status of a PowerHA agent file download job.
+The status indicates whether the job is running, completed, or failed, along with metadata such as the job ID, creation time, and last updated time.

 ```sh
 ibmcloud power-hadr powerhasm agent download-status --instance-id INSTANCE-ID --job-id JOB-ID [--accept-language ACCEPT-LANGUAGE] [--if-none-match IF-NONE-MATCH]